Shikha-code36/Shikha-code36/README.md

  <h2 align="center">नमस्ते (Namaste)🙏🏻, I am  Shikha Pandey!</h2>

 I have extensive experience in the information technology and services industries, with a strong track record of contributing to the development of cutting-edge AI products 💻.
-My technical skills ✍️ include expertise in Python, Flask, FastAPI, Django, JavaScript, HTML, CSS, Bootstrap, React.js, C++ Git & GitHub, MongoDB, MySQL,Redis, GraphQL AWS, Docker, Apache Kafka and RabbitMQ which I have used to build both web and window-based applications.
+My technical skills ✍️ include expertise in Python, Flask, FastAPI, Django, JavaScript, HTML, CSS, Bootstrap, React.js, C++ Git & GitHub, MongoDB, SQL,Redis, GraphQL AWS, Docker, Apache Kafka and RabbitMQ which I have used to build both web and window-based applications.
 With a demonstrated ability to work collaboratively and deliver results, I am well-positioned to take on new challenges and make valuable contributions to any team.

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.
 I believe you only grow when you learn.

-Also, I love solving coding problems on leetcode, hackerearth, codechef WTC..
+Also, I love solving coding problems on leetcode, hackerearth, codechef etc..
 As you can see I have few repos based on my leetcode solutions and also Data Structure and Algorithm which you can follow.

 ## Languages and Tools: